bytebase/bytebase.com/content/changelog/bytebase-0-7-0.md

 ![_](/content/changelog/0.7.0/frontpage.webp)

 - We have open sourced our [take-home interview assignment](https://github.com/bytebase/interview).
 And yes, we are looking for talented frontend engineer and full-stack engineer to join our remote team.
 Checkout [job details](https://bytebase.com/jobs).

-### 📕 Upgrade instruction

-- For fresh installation, follow [https://github.com/bytebase/bytebase#installation](https://github.com/bytebase/bytebase#installation).
-- If you upgrade from previous version, then it requires manual schema change, please contact [support@bytebase.com](mailto:support@bytebase.com) and we will assist you to perform the manual upgrade.